-2.2 Resource Lists
+2.2 Endorsed resources

-We work with publishers providing a range of resources for our syllabi including print and digital materials.
+We work with publishers providing a range of resources for our syllabuses including print and digital materials.
 Resources endorsed by Cambridge go through a detailed quality assurance process to ensure they provide a high level of support for teachers and learners.